k-Rohit/AIML_Case-Study/README.md

 ## 1. Data Understanding and Exploratory Data Analysis (EDA):
 - Explored the dataset dimensions/shape, checked for null values, and examined the data types of the features of the dataset.
-- Used the pandas describe() method to understand feature datatypes, identifying anomalies like the min value of Sourcing Cost column being negative.
+- Used the pandas describe() method to understand feature datatypes, identifying anomalies like the min value of the Sourcing Cost column being negative.
 - Conducted Univariate analysis and Multivariate Analysis, including frequency counts, box plots for outlier detection, and histplots for distribution of the Sourcing Cost column.
 - Investigated negative values in 'Sourcing Cost' and considered removal or replacement strategies.